PRBonn/rko_lio/ros/README.md

 Please note that the parameter definitions in a config file take priority over those defined from the CLI.
 This behaviour is planned to be fixed (PR welcome).

 As mentioned before regarding the offline node, you can use it to read a bag directly and run the odometry on it at the same time.
-Pass the `bag_filename:=` parameter to the launch file (which should be a folder containing the .db3 or .mcap or other ROS supported formats).
+Pass the `bag_path:=` parameter to the launch file (which should be a folder containing the .db3 or .mcap or other ROS supported formats).

 You can enable rviz visualization by passing `rviz:=true` which launches an rviz window simultaneously using the default rviz config file in `config/default.rviz`.